omerdogru-su/dsa210-data-science-project/README.md

 ## AI Tool Disclosure

-AI tools (Claude by Anthropic and Chatgpt) were used for code debugging, and structuring.
+AI tools (Claudec and Chatgpt) were used for code debugging, and structuring.
 All analytical decisions were made by me.
 Full disclosure: [AI_USAGE.md](AI_USAGE.md)